Death

 -

-There were more than 100 million war deaths in the first half of the 20th century.
+There were more than 100 million war deaths in the 20th century.

-Worldwide, homicide rates may have dropped as much as 20% since 1990.
+Worldwide, homicide rates may have dropped by 20% since 1990.

-Deaths by genocide have also significantly declined in the past 40 years.
+Deaths by genocide have also declined during the past 40 years.

-“We may now [the past 30+' years] live in the most peaceful time in our species’ existence.”
+“We may now live in the most peaceful time in our species’ existence.”

 - most peaceful (see above)